Tuesday Weld: Stardom

-Weld appeared in 1965 in the successful Norman Jewison film The Cincinnati Kid, opposite Steve McQueen.
+Weld appeared in 1965 in the Norman Jewison film The Cincinnati Kid, opposite Steve McQueen.
 There was some controversy when she refused to meet the local governor at a fund-raiser for hurricane victims, jumping out of a car in view of 70,000 people.
-The film was a big hit.
+The film was a major commercial success.

 Weld got a star role in Lord Love a Duck (1966), with Roddy McDowall, Ruth Gordon, and Harvey Korman.
 Weld received excellent reviews, but the film was a box office disappointment.

 She followed it playing Abigail in a TV adaptation of The Crucible (1967), opposite George C. Scott and Colleen Dewhurst.
 After guest starring on Cimarron Strip (1967), Weld had the starring role in Pretty Poison (1968), co-starring Anthony Perkins.
 The film became a cult success, but she disliked the film and did not get on with director Noel Black.

 Around this time, Weld became famous for turning down roles in films that succeeded at the box office, such as Bonnie and Clyde, Rosemary's Baby, True Grit, Cactus Flower, and Bob & Carol & Ted & Alice.
-In a 1971 interview with the New York Times, Weld explained that she had chosen to reject these roles precisely because she believed they would be commercial successes: "Do you think I want a success?
+In a 1971 interview with The New York Times, Weld explained that she had chosen to reject these roles precisely because she believed they would be commercial successes: "Do you think I want a success?
 I refused 'Bonnie and Clyde' because I was nursing at the time, but also because deep down I knew it was going to be a huge success.
 The same was true of 'Bob and Carol and Fred and Sue' or whatever it was called.
 It reeked of success".

 The films Weld did make included I Walk the Line (1970), opposite Gregory Peck; A Safe Place (1971), co-starring Jack Nicholson and Orson Welles and directed by Henry Jaglom, and Play It as It Lays (1972), again with Perkins, for which she was nominated for a Golden Globe Award.